Ventura Brain Injury Lawyer

 - While an adult or child is playing some type of contact sport

 It’s always best to take every brain injury seriously by seeing a doctor shortly after you’re hurt.
-This is especially true since many who suffer head injuries don’t develop any significant or debilitating complications for one or more hours.
-These risks run even higher when the injured person won’t be surrounded by other people who could readily spot aberrant or troubling symptoms.
+This is especially true since many who suffer head injuries don’t develop significant or debilitating complications for one or more hours.
+These risks run even higher when the injured person isn’t surrounded by other people who could readily spot aberrant or troubling symptoms.

-Furthermore, delaying treatment can greatly increase possible medical complications and in some cases, increase the chances of death.
-A quick trip to an emergency room or doctor’s office can prevent subtle signs of decline suddenly turning catastrophic.
+Furthermore, delaying treatment can significantly increase possible medical complications and, in some cases, the chances of death.
+A quick trip to an emergency room or doctor’s office can prevent subtle signs of decline from suddenly turning catastrophic.

-The lists shared below are designed to help you recognize common symptoms that may appear after a brain injury, often indicating serious medical problems may soon follow.
+The lists shared below are designed to help you recognize common symptoms that may appear after a brain injury, often indicating severe medical problems may soon follow.

 - Vertigo or dizziness

 In cases of more severe blows to the head or after added time has passed since the brain injury, you’re more likely to suffer the following problems.

 - Bad headaches that won’t go away